Exempt and Non-Exempt Employees

 - Restrictions are placed regarding child labor.

 The FLSA creates two classifications of employees for minimum wage and overtime purposes, and these two classification label employees as exempt or non-exempt from overtime and certain wage requirements.
-An unpaid overtime lawyer Los Angeles will have a clear and detailed definition of each covered employee in the event you need lawyer to sue an employer for unpaid wages.
+A lawyer will have a clear and detailed definition of each covered employee in the event you need to sue an employer for unpaid wages.

 You might assume that the FLSA covers only employees who work for large companies, but, in reality, the law covers the vast majority of workplaces.
 To be specific, an employer is covered by the FLSA if their annual sales total $500,000 or more or who conduct business across state commerce.